 Damage to property could occur unintentionally during a protest or it may be an actual part of a political protest.

 Under Victorian law there are a number of offences that relate to damaging property.
 The most significant of these is set out in section 197 of the Crimes Act 1958 (Vic) (“Crimes Act (Vic)”), which provides for jail sentences of up to 15 years where there is an intention to endanger life or damage property.
 Where the intention is to simply damage property, the maximum penalty is 10 years imprisonment.
-Generally this section is used for the more serious examples of damage to property (i.e. where the damage to property costs more than $500 to repair).
+Generally this section is used for the more serious examples of damage to property.
 This charge could be laid by police in situations involving gluing padlocks, painting security cameras or pulling down a fence.
 In addition to the sentence, police will usually ask the court to order that the defendant pay the cost of repairing the damaged property; this can be a significant amount.

 Penalties for property damage offences can range from an “adjourned undertaking” through to imprisonment.
 If you cause only minor damage to property, and you have few or no police priors, the penalty will fall towards the lower end of this range.

 Penalties and compensation orders will reflect the damage alleged to have occurred.
 The prosecution should provide some evidence by way of statements or quotes as to the cost of repair should they seek a restitution order.